worm-blossom/macromania_temporary_monorepo/macromania_defref/README.md

 </>
 ```

-Use the `defaultRs` option to set up automatic plural form construction, if your language allows for it. `<Rsb/>` forms are then automatically derived as well.
+Use the `defaultRp` option to set up automatic plural form construction, if your language allows for it. `<Rsb/>` forms are then automatically derived as well.

 ### Arbitrary Forms